We are pleased to announce that we have now conducted and completed TWO research projects into the efficacy of MSTR® and Caesarean Section scars.

-The preliminary pilot study was conducted at The Newcastle Clinic, Newcastle upon Tyne, U.K., using GE’s Soniq S8 real-time ultrasound imaging scanner.
+Both projects were conducted at The Newcastle Clinic, Newcastle upon Tyne, U.K., using GE’s Soniq S8 real-time ultrasound imaging scanner.

-Working alongside The Newcastle Clinic’s Consultant Radiologist Dr Peddada Raju we sought to determine changes in scar tissue size and vascularity and if post-treatment analysis of these changes could be imaged and recorded.
+Working alongside The Newcastle Clinic’s Consultant Radiologist Dr Peddada Raju we sought to determine changes in Caesarean Section scar tissue size and vascularity and if post-treatment analysis of these changes could be imaged and recorded.

 Please use the ‘Donate’ button to make your contribution.
 Thank you.

 DOWNLOAD – MSTR research results June 15th 2019

 DOWNLOAD – MSTR research results October 26th 2019

 DOWNLOAD – MSTR Comparative Results – July 2019

 About The Newcastle Clinic: